-Not everyone who is exposed is likely to develop cancer: To make things even more tricky, people may be more or less prone to getting cancer based on their genes.
+Not everyone who is exposed is likely to develop cancer: To make things even more tricky, some people might be more or less likely to get cancer after being exposed to something, based on their genes.
 It’s unlikely that everyone exposed will develop cancer.
 At the same time, there may be people who were not exposed who develop the same cancer by chance.

-Scientists do their best to piece the puzzle together when there is a cancer cluster, but more times than not, they don’t find a likely link.
-This doesn’t mean that there isn’t one; it may just be that one can’t be found with the methods scientists have at the time.
+Scientists do their best to piece together the puzzle when there is a cancer cluster, but more times than not, they don’t find a likely cause.
+This doesn’t always mean that there isn’t one; it may just be that one can’t be found with the methods available at the time.

-Oftentimes there really isn’t a link, for the reasons noted before, but it’s hard for everyone to feel sure of that.
-This may be an unsatisfactory answer for people in a community being affected, but it often is the case.
+In many cases there might not be a common cause for the cancers, but it can be hard for everyone to feel sure of that.
+This might not be a satisfactory answer for the people in a community being affected, but it is often the case.

-Some of your concerns may be relieved by making a phone call.
+Some of your concerns might be relieved during the initial phone call.
 If not, the health department will probably look into doing a brief investigation and then, if needed, will do a more complete review of the situation.
-For more complex or urgent situations, the health department may also call in experts from the CDC or other agencies to do a more in-depth investigation.
+For more complex or urgent situations, the health department might also call in experts from the CDC or other federal agencies to help do a more in-depth investigation.

-The investigators may be able to figure out with a fair amount of certainty that there is no true cluster, or that there is a true cluster and it is probably caused by a certain exposure.
-But in many cases, even when it seems there is a cluster, a single cause cannot be found.
+The investigators might be able to figure out with a fair amount of certainty that there is no true cluster, or that there is a true cluster and it’s probably caused by a certain exposure.
+But in many cases, even when it seems there is a cluster, a single cause can’t be found.

-Suspected cancer clusters often greatly distress those involved.
-It’s very important that these situations be handled openly, promptly, and professionally.
-Even though thorough investigations of potential cancer clusters rarely give clear-cut answers, it’s important that communities keep reporting suspected cancer clusters, and that health organizations respond to those concerns.
+Suspected cancer clusters can be very distressing for those affected by them.
+Some people might be comforted if an investigation finds no clear cause for a cluster, but others might find it worrisome or frustrating.
+Even though thorough investigations of potential cancer clusters often don’t give clear-cut answers, it’s important that communities keep reporting suspected cancer clusters, and that health organizations respond to these concerns.